tombresee/Pyscript_Examination/index.md

 ### 1. &ensp; What is Pyscript ?

-PyScript does **not** require any development environment other than a web browser (be safe and use Chrome)
+PyScript does **not** require any development environment other than a web browser (be safe and use Chrome).
+It allows writing webesites in python.

 * <https://pyscript.net/>